Last Updated: January 6, 2025

 Figure 7.14 Proposed schedule conflict messager.

-Figure 7.22 Negative Total Slack caused by a Timing Constraint conflict with a Link.
+Figure 7.15 Negative Total Slack caused by a Timing Constraint conflict with a Link.

 The scheduling message above does point us in the right direction.
-The figure directly above shows that the schedule is being pushed out past the Must Finish On Timing Constraint on the last task.
+The figure directly above shows that the schedule is being pushed past the Must Finish On Timing Constraint on the last task.
 There are three days of negative slack, meaning the schedule needs to be brought in by three working days to be completed on time.

 These are the primary features and scheduling rules to review or check for a project.